sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/troubleshooting_v2.md

 ## Microfirmware download issues

-### HTTP error 14 (or MD5 checksum error) when downloading a microfirmware
+### Error 11 (Booster v2.2.0+) / error 14 (older firmware) when downloading a microfirmware

-The Booster app shows "Downloading...", appears to finish, but then raises **HTTP error 14** (or, on some firmware revisions, an **MD5 checksum error**), and the microfirmware never becomes available in the Apps tab.
+The Booster app shows "Downloading...", appears to finish, but then raises **error 11** (on Booster v2.2.0 and later) or **error 14** (on Booster firmware older than v2.2.0), and the microfirmware never becomes available in the Apps tab.
 The Multi-device is online, yet the local `/apps` cache on the microSD card is incomplete or corrupted.

+Both numbers refer to the **same condition** in the firmware: the `DOWNLOAD_MD5MISMATCH_ERROR` value of the internal `download_err_t` enum was renumbered when other error codes were added in v2.2.0, so the user-visible number changed from 14 to 11.
+The download itself succeeded, but the file written to the microSD did not match the expected MD5 checksum published by the catalog.

-#### What these errors actually mean
+#### What this error actually means

 - The CDN request succeeded, but the Multi-device could **not update the on-disk metadata** for the newly downloaded microfirmware, **or** the on-disk copy did not match the expected MD5 checksum.
 - Depending on where the operation failed, the UF2 file, the JSON descriptor, or both may be missing or truncated.